xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-Automatic backup of selected objects from ORACLE OCI ADB to a designated GITHUB repository.
+Automatic backup of selected objects from an ORACLE Autonomous database (ADB) to a designated GITHUB repository.

+Creates files in GITHUB generated and transferred by running an Oracle procedure.

-Creates files on GITHUB including encrypted schema export dump files, Apex application exports, ORDS metadata, TABLE and PACKAGE definitions.
+Examples include export dump files, Apex application exports, ORDS metadata, object and system grants, TABLE and PACKAGE definitions.

-Optional restore from Github into a target ADB identified by DB LINK.
+Restores from GITHUB into a target ADB identified by DB LINK.

-Individual file exports should not exceed Github recommendation of 50MB.
+Individual file exports should not exceed GITHUB recommendation of 50MB.

 ## Pre-requisites
 1. Obtain GITHUB Personal access token (classic) - https://github.com/settings/tokens
-2. For automated status emails configure OCI email - https://blogs.oracle.com/apex/post/sending-email-from-your-oracle-apex-app-on-autonomous-database
+2. For automatic emails configure OCI email - https://blogs.oracle.com/apex/post/sending-email-from-your-oracle-apex-app-on-autonomous-database
-3. For automated restore from GITHUB create DB LINK to a target ADB database
+3. For automatic restore from GITHUB create DB LINK to a target ADB database

 ## Use
-Make Oracle data and definitions available for sharing through private or public GITHUB repositories.
+1. Make Oracle data and definitions available for review / sharing through private or public GITHUB repositories.

-Implement an automated backup / restore cycle between 2 ADB instances to provision a complete recovery or testing environment.
+2. Implement an automated backup / restore cycle between 2 ADB instances to provision a point-in-time recovery or testing environment.

-This repository contains files generated for a daily backup / restore of a schema called EXAMPLE between 2 ADBs in an ORACLE OCI "Always Free" tenancy:
-1. hl7offzwezq2cal-db202103270929
-2. hl7offzwezq2cal-restoretestdb1

-The configurable part of the ADB names are included in each GITHUB commit message.

-All files are regenerated daily and sent to GITHUB - the last update time shows when the file content was last changed.

 ## Install
+For backup:
 1. GRANT READ,WRITE ON DIRECTORY DATA_PUMP_DIR TO "schema-to-backup"
 2. GRANT EXECUTE ON DBMS_CLOUD TO "schema-to-backup"
 3. Download contents of TABLE.LOG and PACKAGE.PCK_BACKUP and create in "schema-to-backup"

-For restore option:
+For restore:
 1. download contents of TABLE.LOG and PACKAGE.PCK_RESTORE and create in ADMIN schema in target ADB
 2. create credential for target ADB ADMIN user in "schema-to-backup"
 3. create db link to target ADB ADMIN user in "schema-to-backup"